LukaszPasich/Cookable-MS3/README.md

 Website has been tested on the following Internet Browsers:

 - Google Chrome - no issues detected
-- Safari - no issues detected
+- Safari - one issue with the Sign up button on _Sign up_ page, see [bugs not fixed](#bugs-not-fixed) section
 - Mozilla Firefox - no issues detected
 - Microsoft Edge - no issues detected

 #### Various Devices Check

-Game has been checked on Desktop, Laptop, iPhone5 and iPhone6.
+Website has been checked on Desktop, Laptop, and iPhone6 and iPhone7.
 No issues specific to devices were discovered.

+&nbsp;

 ### Bugs

 #### Bugs Fixed